10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 ###### Squeezing phase

-After the absorbing phase, we start squeezing phase.
+After the absorbing phase, we start the squeezing phase.
 We need to obtain the initial output $Z_0$ by extracting the first r-length values from $S_{24}$ at this step.

 It's worth mentioning that the output of Keccak-256 is 32 bytes, which can be directly retrieved from $S_{24}$.
 However, in other algorithms within the Keccak family, if the output length exceeds what can be read from $S_{24}$, the result must be obtained by following the steps outlined below: